This post may contain affiliate links. Please read our disclosure policy.

 What Is Harissa Sauce/Paste?

-However, like many ‘traditional’ recipes, this is a condiment that varies a lot – practically from household to household.
-Some versions contain lemon juice, fermented onions, rose petals (or rose water).
+However, like many ‘traditional’ recipes, this condiment varies widely—practically from household to household.
+Some versions contain lemon juice, fermented onions, or rose petals (or rose water).
 Also, the heat levels will vary based on the exact peppers used.

-The resulting paste is the ultimate Tunisian condiment and can be used for meat and fish dishes, stews, vegetables, as well as to flavor grains, in soup, etc.
+The resulting paste is the ultimate Tunisian condiment and can be used for meat and fish dishes, stews like green bean stew, and vegetables, as well as to flavor grains, in soup, etc.

 There are several methods of making the paste, too.
 One version requires blending the dried chilies with the remaining ingredients.
 For this harissa sauce recipe, I’ve combined fresh peppers for a thick and creamy consistency.